Tianshu996/METSC/README.md

 ## How to use

-1. compile the requirement library.
+1. Compile the requirement library.

 2. Download our pretrained models from the link: <https://drive.google.com/drive/folders/1K5knd2j1ymO70brD1d-62vU0ZSFDTj_3>